 Fujifilm X-T3 vs Leica M-E Typ 240

 The Fujifilm X-T3 and the Leica M-E (Typ 240) are two enthusiast cameras that were announced, respectively, in September 2018 and June 2019.
-The X-T3 is a mirrorless interchangeable lens camera, while the M-E Typ 240 is a rangefinder-style mirrorless.
+The X-T3 is a mirrorless interchangeable lens camera, while the M-E Typ 240 is a rangefinder-focusing mirrorless.
 The cameras are based on an APS-C (X-T3) and a full frame (M-E Typ 240) sensor.
 The Fujifilm has a resolution of 26 megapixels, whereas the Leica provides 23.7 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.